lisp-advocates/interview-questions/companies/grammarly/questions.md

   stack you have encountered with SBCL.
 Have there been more curious stories you can share?

+- What do you miss from other languages in Common Lisp?

 - Which Open Source libraries have you had limited success with?
 What would need to be changed?